 This test measures the amount of mercury in your blood.

 Mercury is a heavy metal that can be toxic.
-It occurs naturally as a liquid at room
+There are three different forms of mercury

 You can be exposed to mercury from polluted air or water.
 You can also be exposed if